monicadsouza/ShoppingApp/README.md

 ## Getting Started

-To run the project please clone the repository and open with Android Studio.
+To run the app please clone the repository, import, build and run with Android Studio.

 ## Author